There are many healthy berries you can add to your diet. The acai berry is one of the healthiest berries you will ever find.

 On a general level, the anthocyanins found in acai play a role in the body’s cellular protection system, helping to keep cells strong against the invasion of free radicals.

 One study found that polyphenolic compounds extracted from acai reduced the proliferation of malfunctioning cells by up to 86%.
 It is thought that acai berry contains phytochemicals that can disrupt cell mutation at a molecular level, killing the affected cells before they multiply.
-Acai berries are not a cure for any disease, but hopefully more research will examine their benefits and potential for supporting the immune system.
+Acai berries are not a cure for any disease but, hopefully, more research will yield more positive discoveries.

 9. Has Anti-Aging Effects

 Extremely high in many forms of phytochemicals, acai berries may slow or reverse aging processes as they relate to oxidative damage.
-In fact, the berries are one of the best sources of antioxidants; one berry has ten times the amount of antioxidants as grapes, and two times the amount of blueberries.
+In fact, the berries are one of the best sources of antioxidants; one berry has ten times as many antioxidants as grapes and twice as many as blueberries.

 10. Boosts Energy